pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Select`:

-1. select symbol K
+1. select symbol M
-2. select word graph
+2. select word number
-3. select last letter K
+3. select 42ª symbol K
-4. select first word graph
+4. select fourth word value
-5. select from symbol K to letter M
+5. select from symbol M to K
-6. select from symbol g to 42ª M
+6. select from symbol M to fourth letter M
-7. select from first symbol K to symbol g
+7. select from first symbol M to letter K
-8. select from last letter K to 1ª letter g
+8. select from 42ª symbol g to last symbol g
-9. select from line 42 to line 1
+9. select from line 42 to line 42
-10. select from line number 42 to 1
+10. select from line number 42 to line 42
 11. select word [multi_word_token]
-12. select first word [multi_word_token]
+12. select last word [multi_word_token]

 #### Português